taylormck/GoogleTestExample/README.md

 - A few helpful macros allow us to test for complex equality between floating point numbers and c strings
 - Reports the time used during each test
 - Unlike CppUnit, I've been able to get this working on Windows
+- Since it prints the name of tests both before and after running, tracking down segmentation faults is much easier.

 How to use gtest on the CS machines
 -----------------------------------
 Gtest is already installed on the public UTCS machines, and will run without any trouble.
-Now, technically speaking, a custom version *should* be compiled for each project, as certain compilation options can give redefinition problems, but for everything within the scope of this class, the precompiled binaries should work.
+Now, technically speaking, a custom version *should* be compiled for each project, as certain compilation options can give redefinition errors, but for everything within the scope of Professor Downing's classes, the precompiled binaries should work.

 In order to use gtest, you need to import "gtest/gtest.h" into the test source file, and you need to link the libraries libgtest.a and libpthread.a when compiling.